 3. The detailed description referred to in point (c) of paragraph 1 must be written in clear and easy to understand language and be easily accessible to the reporting persons.

-Compromise amendment on Article 10
+Compromise amendment on Article 10 supported by Rapporteur,EPP, ECR, ALDE, Greens, GUE, EFDD

-Covering AM 405 (Chrysogonos), 407 (Cavada), 409 (Chrysogonos), 411 (Chrysogonos), 412 (Durand), 413 (Chrysogonos)
+Covering AM 405 (Chrysogonos), 407 (Cavada), 409 (Chrysogonos), 411 (Chrysogonos), 412 (Durand), 413 (Chrysogonos), 115 (LIBE)

 Information regarding the receipt of reports and their follow-up